Stand Tall During the Swing?

 Baseball and Fastpitch Softball

-This Stand Tall article was excerpted from our new book The Ultimate Hitting Fundamentals, Techniques, and Strategy Guide (click for book details).
+This Should Hitters Stand Tall? article was excerpted from our new book The Ultimate Hitting Fundamentals, Techniques, and Strategy Guide (click for book details).

 For recommendations on how and when to use various training methods (dry, heavy bag, pylos, tee, toss, live, machine, etc.) and to shop for practical and durable equipment, click on the link Hitting Training Methods and Aids.

-At the next youth baseball or fastpitch softball game you attend, count how many times you hear coaches and parents advising their hitters to ‘stand tall.’
+At the next youth baseball or fastpitch softball game, count how many times you hear coaches and parents advising their hitters to ‘stand tall.’
 What is meant by this popular cue?

 Well, as with many hitting cues, standing tall has many different implications for what is being asked of the hitter.
-Here a few intentions often conveyed:
+Here are a few intentions being conveyed:

 - Copy the Pros

-Many successful hitters stand tall in their stance (see the image of Mike Trout MLB above).
-This position is not athletic (upright posture, weight on heels, feet close, slight knee bend) – but before you conclude we critique the best hitter in the universe, read the next section.
+Many successful hitters stand tall in their stance (see the image of Mike Trout MLB above) in a non-athletic position (upright posture, weight on heels, feet close, slight knee bend).

 - Maintain Level Shoulders (no “dipping” the rear shoulder)

-Senators are strident, “Don’t collapse the backside” and “Don’t dip the bat.”
-Click the link for our free article Fix the Hitting Habit of Dipping Under the Ball.
+Coaches are often strident, “Don’t collapse the backside” and “Don’t dip the bat.”
+Click the link for our free article Fix Dipping Under the Ball.

 - Swing Down to the Ball